advancedresearch/the_century_of_satire/chronology.md

 *Seshat carved on the back of the throne of the seated statue of Ramesses II in the Amun temple at Luxor.
 It dates from around 1250 BC.*

-- Inspiration for Seshatism, one modern version of dual-Platonism that forms one basic duls in [Joker Calculus](#joker-calculus)
+- Inspiration for Seshatism, one modern version of dual-Platonism that forms one basic duals in [Joker Calculus](#joker-calculus)
 - Wikipedia: https://en.wikipedia.org/wiki/Seshat

 ### Thoth